Do you have a question you would like to ask us? Browse our FAQ categories and see if we already have an answer for you!

 What inspired Kyria to start paws4people at age 12?

-The average cost of a fully trained Assistance Dog or Facility Dog is $61,000.
-Each Dog is provided to the Direct Client or Direct Handler at NO COST.
+The average cost of a fully trained Assistance Dog or Facility Dog is $100,000.
+Each Dog is provided to the Client or Handler at NO COST.
 As a result, paws4people must raise funds from various sources.
-One of these is the Pay-It-Forward campaign, in which the Direct Client or Direct Handler voluntarily engages in education and awareness-building efforts on behalf of the organization.
-That is in recognition that the efforts of previous Direct Clients and Direct Handlers made it possible for the current Dogs to be trained, so each group pays it forward to the next group of Direct Clients and Direct Handlers by raising awareness and helping the organization to continue to provide more Assistance Dogs and Facility Dogs for more people.
-Direct Clients and Direct Handlers are not required to fundraise.
+One of these is the Pay-It-Forward campaign, in which the Client or Handler voluntarily engages in education and awareness-building efforts on behalf of the organization.
+That is in recognition that the efforts of previous Clients and Handlers made it possible for the current Dogs to be trained, so each group "Pays-It-Forward" to the next group of Clients and Handlers by raising awareness and helping the organization to continue to provide more Assistance Dogs and Facility Dogs for more people.
+Clients and Handlers are not required to fundraise.
 Instead, they work with their Advocates to create a plan that works for each of them, their unique skills and resources, and truly accomplishes the goal of becoming part of something bigger than themselves.

 What’s the hardest part of the training process?

-I went to college in West Virginia where I was introduced to staff of the Federal Bureau of Prisons.
-They asked me if I could start a program where inmates would train the Dogs within the prison.
-I realized it would greatly increase the number of Dogs we could train.
-We no longer train Dogs in federal prisons.
-Instead, we have a training program in five West Virginia state prisons.
-That’s where the Dogs are trained from puppyhood, and then they come to us for final training.
+When our Founder and Executive Director, Kyria, was in college in West Virginia she was introduced to staff at the Federal Bureau of Prisons.
+They asked if they could collectively start a program where inmates would train the Dogs within the correctional facilities.
+Kyria soon realized it would greatly increase the number of Dogs paws4people could train. paws4people no longer trains Dogs in the Federal facilities.
+Instead, there training programs at three West Virginia State Correctional Facilities.
+Dogs begin training in the paws4prisons program between 18 to 22 weeks old and they are there until they are about one year old before returning to paws4people headquarters for Public Access Training.

 paws4people does not have the capacity to assist individuals with the training needs for their privately owned dogs.
 Trainer referrals are available upon request.